 Once a female is pregnant, gestation usually lasts around 111 days (15 weeks/three and a half months).
 For some mothers, they may not show any visible signs of pregnancy and can give birth without the owner ever having known she was expecting.
 Most chinchillas will have a firmer, rounded belly in the later weeks of pregnancy.
-For litters of two or more, baby kicks can be felt when gently feeling the stomach.
+For litters of two or more, baby kicks can usually be more easily felt when gently touching the stomach.

 Expectant mothers may or may not also eat and drink slightly more, this can cause them to urinate more or soil their cage faster than normal.
 For some females, it may not be noticeable while others it can.
 Thus, it is important to ensure they have fresh pellets, hay and water at all times.
-Pregnant chinchillas do not require any special feed or care, they can be treated like you would normally care for them.
+Pregnant chinchillas do not require any special feed or care, they can be treated just like you would normally care for them.
 NEVER feed calf manna or beet pulp supplement during pregnancy, this can cause overly large kits that can be hard for the female to birth.

 Pregnant females can be cared for just like any another chinchilla.
-However, it is important to consider that you should not be overly handling a pregnant female.
+However, it is important to consider that you should not be over handling a pregnant female.
 Not only can rough handling damage the internal organs and fetus, it can also cause stress to the mother.
 Allow her to have her own clean space to relax and live while waiting for the kits to arrive.
 Just like a human pregnancy, most mothers prefer to be left alone and not poked or prodded.
 Unless there is an emergency, allow nature to take its course.

 You will also want to keep cage accessories to a minimum.
 Just like a human toddler, chinchilla kits can and will hurt themselves on almost anything.
 Therefore, it is so important to take anything out of the cage that they can get hurt on.

-Hammocks, wheels, hay bags, hidey houses that can be easily flipped, high up shelves, hanging toys, wire shelves, fleece tubes, fleece with holes in the fabric, etc. can be dangerous and even deadly for kits.
-We keep our females cages minimally furnished when she is nursing kits.
+Hammocks, wheels, hay bags, houses/huts that can be easily flipped, high up shelves, hanging toys, wire shelves, fleece tubes, fleece with holes in the fabric, etc. can be dangerous and even deadly for kits.
+We keep our females' cages minimally furnished when they are nursing kits.
 All they will need are the basics; food, water, hay, bedding, and some things to chew are acceptable during this time.

-Although you may feel the cage seems boring for your chin, remember that wild chinchillas spend most of their time within a small den in between rocks with only even room to comfortably move around.
-Mother and babies will not suffer by not having hammocks, toys, shelves or wheel; in fact, they will be happier as they won't hurt themselves on these items.
+Although you may feel that the cage is too boring for your chin, remember that wild chinchillas spend most of their time within a small den in-between rocks with only enough room to comfortably move around.
+Mother and babies will not suffer by not having hammocks, toys, shelves or a wheel; in fact, they will be happier as they won't hurt themselves on these items.

-However, labor should not last more than a day.
+Labor should not last more than a day.
 If she is still having contractions for several hours with no resulting kits, an emergency vet visit may be necessary.
 With any pregnancy, complications can sometimes arise.
 Thus, it is important to remember that you should have an emergency vet visit fund on hand for medical emergencies.
 If an animal needs surgery or medical care, you should be prepared to take responsibility for their health and well-being.
 By bringing more animals into this world, you must also make sure they have the care they require if the need arises.

-An important concept to remember during a healthy birth is to leave mother and kits alone.
+Another important concept to remember during a healthy birth is to leave mother and kits alone.
 There is no reason to bother them and interfere unless it is absolutely necessary.
 Unless the mother is in severe distress, has an overly large kit stuck in the birth canal, or is unresponsive, its best to allow nature to take its course.
 Handling of newborn kits should be at a minimum, only to feel if their bellies are properly full or for weighing them.

 Here is a great video demonstrating chinchilla birth:

-Typically, you will want to add two parts goats milk to one part baby rice cereal and then heat it for 30 seconds in the microwave.
+After making this mixture, heat it for 30 seconds in the microwave.
 Then, just like a baby bottle, the milk mixture should be tested on the forearm to ensure it is warm but not hot.
 The mixture should then be put into the feeding syringe and prepared for the kit(s).
 A better formula mixture can be found via ABC Chinchillas and RDZC Ranch.

 To feed each kit, you will want to wrap them gently in a hand towel to hold them securely.
 Once they are wrapped, you will only want to put a drop of milk on their lips.
 Never force them to eat or shove milk in their mouth.
 Only allow them to lick the milk off themselves, as they consume the milk you can slowly give them more by placing another drop on their lips.